-The 1.30% APY applies to all balances.
-In March, Discover Bank removed the $500 minimum deposit requirement for opening the savings account.
+The 1.50% APY applies to all balances.
+Last March, Discover Bank removed the $500 minimum deposit requirement for opening the savings account.
 Now the Discover Savings Account has no minimum opening deposit.
 Plus, it has no monthly maintenance fees.

-The last time Discover Bank was offering a rate this high on its savings account was October 2010 when the APY was 1.35%.
+The last time Discover Bank was offering a rate this high on its savings account was January 2010 when the APY was 1.60%.
 The lowest rate was in 2012 and 2013 when the savings account rate was 0.80%.
 The rate slowly went up for the next three years.
-This was the first year that we’ve seen steady increases.
+Last year was the first year that we’ve seen steady increases.
 It started in April when the APY increased to 1.01%.
-Discover then followed with rate increases in June, August, October and then today.
+Discover then followed with rate increases in June, August, October, December, January and then today.

 One important feature of an internet bank is its ACH bank-to-bank funds transfer service.
 Discover Bank does allow large ACH transfers to be initiated from its online account center.
 According to the Account Center Banking agreement, the incoming and outgoing limit is $250,000 per 30-day rolling period with a combined incoming/outgoing limit of $300,000 per 30-day rolling period.